Stakeholder Mapping Matrix as a Stakeholder Management Tool

-After completing the brainstorming session, you would have enough information to analyze the stakeholders and begin stakeholder mapping matrix.
+After completing the brainstorming session, you would have enough information to analyze the stakeholders and begin the stakeholder mapping matrix.

-Stakeholder mapping allows you to demonstrate your stakeholders’ level of involvement and their engagement on the project.
+Stakeholder mapping allows you to demonstrate your stakeholders’ level of involvement and their engagement in the project.
 After creating the map, you will understand how to motivate your stakeholders and win them for your project’s success.

 Stakeholder Mapping Matrix

-Below matrix can be used for stakeholder mapping.
+The below matrix can be used for stakeholder mapping.

 Now, plot out each stakeholder considering their influence and interest in the project.
-Place the names of your projects key stakeholders wherever you think they fit best.
+Place the names of your project’s key stakeholders wherever you think they fit best.
 You can use colors to specify the names and highlight important stakeholders.
-You can also specify the stakeholders which are on the client side by using different colors.
+You can also specify the stakeholders which are on the client-side by using different colors.

-When you analyzed and classified your projects most powerful and influential stakeholders, you will develop your stakeholder management strategy to deal with them accordingly.
+When you analyzed and classified your project’s most powerful and influential stakeholders, you will develop your stakeholder management strategy to deal with them accordingly.
 By the way, you will not waste your time to deal with other stakeholders who don’t have any influence and power.